AdobeDocs/experience-manager-65.en/help/assets/video.md

 A table of all *published* videos is also listed so you can track the top viewed videos on your website based on total video starts.

-When you tap a video name in the list it shows you the video’s audience retention (drop-off) report in the form of a line chart.
+When you tap a video name in the list, it shows you the video’s audience retention (drop-off) report in the form of a line chart.
 The chart displays the number of views for any given moment of time during video playback.
 When you play the video, the vertical bar tracks in synchronization with the time indicator in the player.
 Drops in the line chart data indicate where your audience drops off from disinterest.

 If the video was encoded outside of Adobe Experience Manager Dynamic Media, the audience retention (drop-off) chart and the Play Percentage data in the table are not available.